 A drum sander is a specialized belt-style floor sander.
 Drum sanders rest on the floor and are pushed via a handle, much like a lawn mower.
 Too expensive for most homeowners to purchase, drum sanders are commonly available from rental centers.

 Drum sanders should be used for solid wood flooring only.
 Do not attempt to use a drum sander on engineered wood flooring or non-wood flooring.

 Drum sanders are so powerful that they are capable of sanding off all sorts of materials that you want removed from your wood floor: bumps, gouges, stains, paint, adhesives, and mastic.
 Note: before sanding any flooring adhesives, test to make sure that they do not contain asbestos.

 Drum sanders are very heavy and require two people to transport.
 If you aren't careful, you can easily gouge into your wood flooring because these machines are so powerful.
 Like manual belt sanders, drum sanders are difficult to adjust in order to keep the belts running straight.

 Might ruin your flooring if not handled correctly

 Spindle Sander and Disk Sander

 Spindle and disk sanders are table-mounted machines that allow for greater stability than with handheld machines.
 With spindle sanders, the sandpaper is mounted on a tube-like base.
 With disk sanders, the sandpaper is mounted on a disk, essentially a table-mounted version of the handheld orbital sander.

 Spindle and disk sanders are best for sanding down small items for woodworking projects.
-It can be difficult to control the work material on these sanders, but it can be accomplished with care and practice.
+It can be difficult to control the work material on these sanders, though it's easy to control the machine since it is stationary.
+However, controlling the work material can be accomplished with care and practice.